TimoCodez/awesome-repos-and-resources/README.md

 ## Docker and Kubernetes
 - [Awesome Docker by veggiemonk](https://github.com/veggiemonk/awesome-docker): A curated list of Docker resources and projects.
 Ideal for DevOps engineers and cloud computing professionals.
 - [Awesome K8s Resources by tomhuang12](https://github.com/tomhuang12/awesome-k8s-resources): An extensive collection of Kubernetes resources and tools.
 Great for system administrators and engineers working in container orchestration.

+## System Design
+- [System Design Primer by donnemartin](https://github.com/donnemartin/system-design-primer): A repository to learn about system design.
+Invaluable for software engineers and system architects.

 ## Mathematics Base for Programmers, Data Field and Machine Learning